-Currently AAW have two lines of Customs IEM’s on offer; The Musiker Line and the Meister line.
+Currently, AAW has two lines of Customs IEM’s on offer; The Musiker Line and the Meister line.
 By my interpretation the Musiker line is more for those looking to dip their feet into customs for the first time with an emphasis more on musicality than a preferred reference sound and the Meister line is the top of the line equivalent to say a “pro” level reference sound preferred by musical artists and raging audiophiles with too much money to burn in their pockets.
-Naturally I chose the burning of the pockets option with the W300AR.
-Until last month the W300AR was the flagship custom costing SG$899 but at the time of writing they have just launched the new W500IR series which takes it up a notch at SG$1499.00.
+Naturally, I chose the burning of the pockets option with the W300AR.
+Until last month the W300AR was the flagship custom costing SG$899 but at the time of writing, they have just launched the new W500IR series which takes it up a notch at SG$1499.00.

 The common thread between the W300AR and the W500IR though is that both use a hybrid driver setup with the W300AR using a 3 driver setup comprising of a W100 Reference Proprietary 9mm Dynamic Driver for the bass frequencies and two Balanced Armature Drivers, one each for the mids and treble frequencies.
 The W500IR adds two more BA drivers into the mix much like my old UM Merlin to produce a 5-way hybrid with a ‘on the go’ customizable sound signature.
 In some sense then with the launch of the W500, the W300AR 3-way config and pricing now places it into mid-fi custom territory and closer to my Minerva Mi-performer Artist acrylic series which is also a triple driver, albeit a straight 3 way BA setup rather than a hybrid.
 There are also some slightly cheaper hybrid single dynamic/dual BA universals such as the Fidue A83 in the market at US$330 but having tested the two it is really like comparing oranges and apples at times.
 I do not believe they really appeal to the same target market or audience on price and purpose.